We can prepare and negotiate an Offer in Compromise, where collectibles or liability are in doubt, reducing what you owe to what you can pay.

 Closed Saturday, Sunday

 Let’s face it.
 Sometimes understanding and filing your taxes isn't as easy as it seems.
 Most of our clients come to us in need of some serious help to get their lives and their businesses back on track.
-Here at Tax Law Center LLC we've seen it all.
+Here at Tax Law Center our Las Vegas tax attorneys have seen it all.
 Many of our clients have come close to losing everything from their life savings to their families.
 We're here to help you get your life back on the right tax track quickly and efficiently.